sensedeep/dynamodb-onetable/README.md

 Update an item in the database.
 This method wraps the DynamoDB `updateItem` API.

-The `properties` parameter is a Javascript hash containing properties to update including the required keys or fields that are used to create the keys.
+The `properties` parameter is a Javascript hash containing properties to update including the required keys or fields that are used to create the primary key.

 OneTable will only update fields in `properties` that correspond to the schema attributes for the model.
 Superfluous property fields will be ignored.